ssch1337/ssch-site/README.md

 npm install
 ```

-You also need to install global dependencies: gulp-cli, typescript, ts-node
+You also need to install global dependencies: gulp-cli, typescript, webpack

 ## Build
 ```shell